-Due to the acquisition of Mode as discussed in Note 4, we now report two distinct business segments.
+We now report two distinct business segments.
 The first segment is Mode, which includes the Mode business we acquired on April 1, 2011.
 The second segment is Hub, which is all business other than Mode.

 Hub offers comprehensive intermodal, truck brokerage and logistics services.
 Our employees operate the freight through a network of operating centers located in the United States, Canada and Mexico.
 Each operating center is strategically located in a market with a significant concentration of shipping customers and one or more railheads.
 Hub has full time employees located throughout the United States, Canada and Mexico.